Episode 13 – Everything You Need to Know About Selling on Amazon Japan with John Cant

 John Cant: I was like, I’m not a dog.

 Bradley Sutton: Yeah.
 It’s funny you mentioned that because I’ve heard of stories where some female teachers, not by the male students, but just the female students were just enamored with certain body parts, I guess you can say.
 If they could feel it, I’m like, it’s just like something culturally that’s something culturally normal like, hey, we’re just, you know, this is something interesting to us, but it’s like for us as Westerners are like, are you seriously asking to touch?
+You know?
+Yeah.
+So, but it was a good experience.
+Right?
+I mean I love living in Japan and I’m sure you did too.
+Right?

 John Cant: Yeah, yeah.
 It’s great.
 I love Japan.